Key takeaways

 An unsecured business loan works similarly to other types of business loans.
 You submit an application, wait for the lender to decide, and if you’re approved, you get the cash and pay it back over time.

 Since there isn’t any collateral involved, lenders are typically more selective about who they offer unsecured term loans to, especially if you want one with low interest rates.
-They also tend to ask the business owner to provide a personal guarantee.
-This is a promise to pay the loan back out of personal funds if the company defaults on the loan.
+They also tend to ask the business owner to provide a personal guarantee, a promise to pay the loan back out of personal funds if the company defaults on the loan.

-Other types of unsecured business loans have more relaxed eligibility requirements and limited loan documentation or are available to business owners with bad credit.
+Some types of unsecured business loans have more relaxed eligibility requirements and are available to business owners with bad credit.
 This includes invoice factoring and merchant cash advances.
 But these types of bad credit loans come with a heavy cost, including high interest rates and fees.

 Some lenders will also require a Uniform Commercial Code (UCC) lien.
 A UCC lien is a claim against your company’s assets.
 If your company fails to pay the loan, the lender will come after these assets to recover its losses.